Skip to content

 5. Copy that feed URL into your reader

-If that works, the deployment, static feed path, and reader subscription path are working together.
+If that works, the deployment, included-config path, and reader subscription path are working together.

 Start with an included config from your own instance: